-Survey your competitors to gauge whether you’re pricing your products too low or you’re going overboard.
+Survey your competitors to gauge whether you’re pricing your products too low or going overboard.

-Always remember that the reason why Filipinos prefer streets foods is that they fill their stomachs without hurting their pockets.
-Keep the prices “abot-kaya” for the masses but never forget that this is a business and businesses need to profit.
+Always remember that the reason why Filipinos prefer street foods is that they fill their stomachs without hurting their pockets.
+Keep the prices “abot-kaya” for the masses but never forget that this is a business, and businesses need to profit.

-Street food vendors, especially the ambulant ones, have earned the bad reputation of putting their customers’ health at risk due to their unsanitary practices.
+Street food vendors, especially the ambulant ones, have earned a bad reputation for putting their customers’ health at risk due to their unsanitary practices.
 Don’t be one of them.

 Instead, break the stereotype by keeping your area clean and observing strict sanitation during food preparation and storage.

-The last thing you want is your business to crumble in pieces due to a customer contracting diseases from the food you serve.
+The last thing you want for your business is to crumble in pieces due to a customer contracting diseases from the food you serve.